Personal Finance Lessons From Janitor Turned Multi-Millionaire Ronald Read

 For the uninitiated, Ronald Read is a retired gas station attendant and janitor who was worth nearly US$8 million (S$10.77 million) upon his death.

 I first read about him in Morgan Housel’s The Psychology of Money book which inspired me to dig further.

 From a Modest Salaried Employee to a Millionaire

 Ronald Read was born in 1921 in rural Vermont, US, to an impoverished farming family.

-He enlisted in the United States Army during World War II.
+After graduating from high school, he enlisted in the United States Army during World War II.